cicsdev/cics-java-liberty-springboot-asynchronous/README.md

 ## Prerequisites

-  - CICS TS V5.3 or later
+  - CICS TS V5.6 or later (required for Java 17 support)
   - A configured Liberty JVM server in CICS
-  - Java SE 1.8 or later on the workstation
+  - Java SE 17 or later on the workstation
   - An Eclipse development environment on the workstation (optional)
   - Either Gradle or Apache Maven on the workstation (optional if using Wrappers)